 The shopping district is stretched across 1 mile and is home to over 300 splendid shops.

-Go for a shopping spree or simply enjoy some window shopping – both ways, the El Paseo Shopping District will charm you with its quaint aesthetics.
+Go for a shopping spree or enjoy some window shopping – both ways, the El Paseo Shopping District will charm you with its quaint aesthetics.

-A Unique Palm Desert Experience with Balloons Above
+Have a Unique Palm Desert Experience with Balloons Above

 If you’re in for some adventure, you must not miss the opportunity to fly over Palm Desert with a hot air balloon ride.

-Balloons Above has been offering this unique experience to visitors for over 40 years now.
+Balloons Above has been offering this unique experience to visitors for over 40 years.

 Imagine soaring across the sky while watching the most striking landscapes of the desert and city.